 3. Composition and Accessoires

 A pocket shots gives you the possibility to not only show your wristwatch, watch strap and wrist accessories, but your whole fashion style.
 “I always think visually when I photograph my watch pocket shots and always have the criterion that it should be either elegant, colorful, provocative or a little crazy.
-For changing watch straps daily and have about 40 leather straps and just as many NATO straps and I like to buy them in some colors that many will find a little weird.
+For changing watch straps daily and have about 40 leather straps and just as many nylon straps and I like to buy them in some colors that many will find a little weird.
 For example, I know a bit about contrasts, not least when it comes to color combinations, colors like orange and pink are some of my favorites – red and green are also a wonderful composition precisely because of the great contrast.
 If I do not use contrasting colors then I use what I call monochrome colors (Monochrome: when one color is used in many different variants) The monochrome image is usually elegant and something most people like.
 For many years I have made my own bracelets, just to be able to substantiate a certain style or color between the watch – straps and bracelets and the clothes I am wearing.” – Jens Barslund

 4. Photo lighting